 14. Maternity, paternity and adoption pay

-Again, there are certain conditions that you must meet to be able to qualify for these payments.
-They are all treated in the same way as ordinary earnings for tax and National Insurance.
+Again, you must meet certain conditions to be able to qualify for these payments.
+They’re all treated in the same way as ordinary earnings for tax and National Insurance.

 15. Workplace benefits